Kenosha unrest

 Reaction to the 2020 shooting of Jacob Blake in Wisconsin, U.S.

-In the aftermath of the August 2020 police shooting of Jacob Blake, protests, riots, and civil unrest occurred in Kenosha, Wisconsin, and around the United States as part of the larger United States racial unrest and Black Lives Matter movements.
-In addition to street protests, marches, and demonstrations, the shooting also led to the 2020 American athlete boycotts.
+In the aftermath of the August 2020 police shooting of Jacob Blake, protests, riots, and civil unrest occurred in Kenosha, Wisconsin, as part of the larger United States racial unrest and Black Lives Matter movements.
+In addition to street protests, marches, and demonstrations, the shooting also led to the 2020 American athlete strikes.

 The demonstrations were marked by daily peaceful protesting followed by confrontations with law enforcement, rioting, and arson at night.
 A state of emergency was declared on August 23, and the National Guard was activated the next day.
 Further confrontations arose when armed militia members, whom Kenosha County Sheriff David Beth described as "like a group of vigilantes", arrived with the express intent to protect businesses in the city.

 On August 25, two protesters were fatally shot and a third was injured by Kyle Rittenhouse, a 17-year-old from Antioch, Illinois.
 At his November 2021 trial, he argued that he had acted in self-defense and was found not guilty of murder and other charges.